BIOIN-401-Project-8/pmc-open-access-subset-utils/README.md

 docker compose run devcontainer /root/edirect/archive-pubmed
 ```

-3. Build a local PubMed search index, this step took ?.
-This step requires about
+3. Build a local PubMed search index, this step took 5 hours 52 minutes 44
-210 GB of disk space.
-This step speeds up the querying process by allowing us to
+seconds.
+This step requires approximately an additional 210 GB of disk space.
-search the local index instead of querying the PubMed API which has a rate
+This step speeds up the querying process by allowing us to search the local
-limit.
+index instead of querying the PubMed API which has a rate limit.
 ```bash
 docker compose run devcontainer /root/archive-pubmed -index docker compose run devcontainer /root/archive-nihocc ‑index